idxakshay/wifi-auto-login/readme.md

 - **Important**: Save it in an easily accessible location (e.g., Desktop or Documents)
 </details>

+<summary><strong>⚠️ If you see "Windows protected your PC" message</strong></summary>

+When you try to run the script, Windows SmartScreen might show a security warning.
+This is normal for downloaded scripts.
+To run the file:

+1. Click "**More info**" in the warning dialog
+2. Click "**Run anyway**" to execute the script
+3. If prompted by User Account Control (UAC), click "**Yes**" to allow the script to run

+> **Note**: This warning appears because the script is downloaded from the internet.
+The script is safe to run and you can verify its contents as it's open source.

 ### 2. First-Time Setup

 1. Double-click the `wifi-login.bat` script to run it